IreneMengj/Mysql/slave replication.md

 ~~~

 Then I started to perform read-write separation.Here I met a proble saying:Communications link failure.
 I searched through google and found one article might be useful:https://blog.csdn.net/izibeike/article/details/79366607
+I changed mysql configuration as this artical said.
+It didn't work.
+So I think the reason why my read-write separation didn't work is probably caused by the conflict of mysql version. local version:8+ but docker version 5.7